Police Misconduct

 Police officers have significant authority.
 But that authority has limits — and when officers cross those lines, the law gives you a way to hold them accountable.

-At Nisar Law Group, we represent individuals in New York whose constitutional rights were violated by law enforcement.
+At Nisar Law Group, we represent individuals whose constitutional rights were violated by law enforcement.
 Whether that’s an unlawful arrest, a search conducted without cause, or force that went far beyond what the situation required, these are serious violations — and they’re actionable.

-According to the NYC Comptroller’s FY2024 excessive force analysis, the NYPD had 9,249 tort claim filings — a 31.8% increase — with excessive force complaints reaching their highest level since 2013.
+To illustrate what documented systemic failure looks like: according to the NYC Comptroller’s FY2024 excessive force analysis, the NYPD had 9,249 tort claim filings — a 31.8% increase — with excessive force complaints reaching their highest level since 2013.
 That’s not a fluke.
 It reflects a documented, systemic pattern — and the courts have consistently said so.
+Similar patterns of institutional failure exist across police departments nationwide.

 If you think an officer violated your rights, the conversation starts with a free consultation.